Generative Modeling Helps Weak Supervision (and Vice Versa)

-We created additional weakly supervised image datasets based on CIFAR10 by varying the number of samples and the type of labeling function, see dataset details in Table \ref{tab:additional_datasets}.
+For further evaluation of WSGAN with a DCGAN base architecture, we created additional weakly supervised image datasets based on CIFAR10 by varying the number of samples and the type of labeling function, see CIFAR10 dataset details in Table \ref{tab:additional_datasets}.
 The proposed WSGAN approach outperforms related approaches in these experiments as well.
 The label model accuracy results are shown in Table~\ref{tab:additional_labelmodelresults}, while additional metrics including F1 are shown in Section~\ref{app:additional_metrics}.
 Image generation quality results are provided in Table~\ref{tab:additional_FID}.
 Finally, a comparison between the latent discrete variable of WSGAN and InfoGAN is given in Figure~\ref{fig:additional_ari}, which shows how the Adjusted Rand Index evolves between the unobserved class labels and the latent discrete variable modeled by auxiliary model $Q$.